acm-uiuc/til/_til/ruby/comparing-arrays-in-rspec.md

+---
-# Comparing Arrays In RSpec
+title: Comparing Arrays In RSpec
+category: ruby
+---

 Among its many built-in matchers, RSpec includes a set of array matchers.
 One of the array matchers is `match_array` which compares two arrays